ViktorooReps/vival/README.md

 MAIN        | File     | Some auxillary code (usually just `int main() { ... }`) that will be compiled and linked with given source code (ignored if executable is given as argument).
 FLAGS       | File     | Flags that will be passed to compiler.
 DESCRIPTION | File     | Description of tests file.
+STARTUP     | Test     | Shell commands that will be executed before test.
+CLEANUP     | Test     | Shell commands that will be executed after test.

 The body of tests file consists of repeating sections of "wild space" and bracketed text: <...WS...>__/{__<...text...>__}/__ .
 Wild space is mostly skipped apart from tags that will define meaning of text in brackets.
 The text in brackets stays unformatted.